hamid-hoseini/TinderApp-clone-React-native/ReadMe.md

   1. Context api to provide a way to share values (global variables) like user info after authentication between components without having to explicitly pass a prop through every level of the tree.
   2. Custom Hook: When we have component logic that needs to be used by multiple components, we can extract that logic to a custom Hook
   3. Higher Order Component (HOC) is an advanced technique in React for reusing component logic.
 They are a pattern that emerges from React's compositional nature.
 Concretely, a higher-order component is a function that takes a component and returns a new component.
 [Read more...](https://reactjs.org/docs/higher-order-components.html)
+  4. Using Environment variables and setup
+  5. Firebase authentication and sign in & sign up using email and password

   ## Dependencies
   - Tailwind React Native Classnames [link](https://www.npmjs.com/package/tailwind-react-native-classnames)